CSQlombard/Spark/Correlation/README.md

 "plot_correlations.py" uses the saved ouput.csv to plot different words belonging to output.csv.

-I also uploaded some plots generated with these codes.
+I also uploaded some plots generated with these codes, see pdfs.